mbianchidev/mbianchidev/values-and-mission.md

 - The best code is no code at all. - [_Coding Horror blog_](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/)

 I think this is self-explanatory but I'll add that before writing new code I always ask myself: "Is there a way to do this without writing (a lot of) code?".
-Answer is usually open-source, SaaS or adapt pre-existing code.
+Answer is usually open source, SaaS or adapt pre-existing code.
 Still, I try to keep my code as simple as possible following KISS, DRY and YAGNI principles.

 - "Clear is kind.
 Unclear is unkind." - _Brene Brown_